 So on Labor Day weekend, about two weeks after our new tent arrived in the mail, we spent 3 nights camped at Hopeville Pond State Park in east-central Connecticut.
 We were camped at site B7, which was probably the largest one in the whole place, despite the fact that our reservation was fairly last minute.
 I’m not sure how this keeps happening to us.

 Anyway, this is a fairly quiet park, with about 80 forested campsites, hiking, a pond for boating and fishing, and a large open sports field.
 They even had tether ball, which I hadn’t played since middle school.

 Of course, we had to play a few games.
 It was going well until I went for the ball and smashed my hand into the metal pole instead.
 Hard.
-I had a nice bruised and swollen thumb for the rest of the weekend.
+I had a nice bruised and swollen thumb for the next week.

 6. Pachaug State Forest – Voluntown, CT